phistep/time-t-able/README.md

 * easy to add more localizations
 * only 4 database tables - no clutter - easy to remove and maintain

-## Cloning and self-hosting
+## Cloning, self-hosting and contribution/development
-Before I'm done with the main code and will be able to write an install file you have to manually setup your passwords and databases.
-Getting the source with git installed is very easy:
+The project page is available under [psoke.de/other-projects/time-t-able/](http://www.psoke.de/other-projects/time-t-able/).

+### Getting the code
+The source code is stored in my [time(t)able git repository on github](https://github.com/Ps0ke/time-t-able).
+There you can find all the sources, commit history and an issue tracker for filing bugs (which would be extremely helpful by the way).

+If you have [git](http://git-scm.com/) installed, simply type:

 	$ git clone https://github.com/Ps0ke/time-t-able.git

-	$ cd time-t-able
+I recommend git as it is in my opinion the best version control system, and it is the easiest way to get my source.
+If you don't want to use git, you can get the source from this [tarball](https://github.com/Ps0ke/time-t-able/tarball/master) or [zip archive](https://github.com/Ps0ke/time-t-able/zipball/master).
+I hardly recommend using a UNIX operating system or a text editor that handles LF line endings (Windows uses CRLF by default).

+### Installing on your webserver
-Now (if not done already) upload this to your webspace.
+Now (if not done already) upload the `time-t-able/` folder to your webspace.
 Now navigate your browser to `[...]/time-t-able/install/`.
 A setup wizard will come up and guide you through the installation process.

 ## License
 My code is published under [cc-by-nc-sa](http://creativecommons.org/licenses/by-nc-sa/3.0/) (c) 2011 by Philipp Stephan, [ps0ke.de](http://ps0ke.de)